 The same can be said for Buddhism and Taoism.

 The same was also true for Islam when it first started in Mecca.
-Mohammad and his followers were a minority and had to practice tolerance of others (or be crushed).
+Mohammad and his followers were a minority and had to practice some degree of tolerance of other religions.
 But when they moved to a new city (Medina), things changed.
 They soon ruled that city.
 In Arabia at the time, no overriding legal or military power existed — the region now known as Saudi Arabia was made up of independent tribes and clans.

 In other words, the religion of Islam arose where there was no external imposition of limits, and it developed a religious doctrine quite different from other religions we are familiar with.
 Islamic doctrines unapologetically advocate the use of force, warfare, deceit, fear, torture, and slaughter to bring the law of Allah to the world.
 This sounds really horrible, but I'm not making this up.
 You can verify this all yourself, and I wish you would.
 You should start by reading the Quran.
 It has been made relatively easy for you.